dvukcevic/awaire/README.md

 ## Publications

 * Alexander Ek, Michelle Blom, Philip B. Stark, Peter J. Stuckey, and Damjan Vukcevic.
 "Improving the Computational Efficiency of Adaptive Audits of IRV Elections".
-9th International Joint Conference on Electronic Voting (E-Vote-ID 2024).
+In: 9th International Joint Conference on Electronic Voting (E-Vote-ID 2024).
 LNCS 15104, pp. 37–53.
 Springer, 2025.
 DOI: <https://doi.org/10.1007/978-3-031-72244-8_3>.
 Preprint: <https://arxiv.org/abs/2407.16465>.
   * See folder `E-Vote-ID-24` for the source code used to generate the results presented in this publication, along with raw results.